Go to Homepage

 The similarities with Virgin, in style, philosophy and image, are remarkable and perhaps intentional.
 AirAsia has played an agile David to the established national carriers’ creaking Goliath with aplomb.
 And it has rolled out fun spin-offs for travellers.

-{VietJet Air, which serves up the occasional bikini-clad crew, launches a daily low cost service HCMC to Hong Kong 9 Dec 2016, breaking the price monopoly...
+{VietJet Air, which serves up the occasional bikini-clad crew, launched a daily low cost service HCMC to Hong Kong 9 Dec 2016, breaking the price monopoly...

 In August 2011 came the announcement of a cross stake in Malaysia Airlines (www.malaysiaairlines.com) through the AirAsia owning company, which brought to an end years of bitter rivalry.
 Now both are working in concert, wielding a big stick at the SIA-Scoot combine, with MAS low cost airline FireFly (www.fireflyz.com.my/) transforming, much like the ugly duckling, into a full service regional airline "swan" with orange livery.